robertcedwards/juice-docs/docs/user/project-guide/README.md

 **[Learn about configuring your project here →](/user/project-guide/details/)**

 :::info
-Consider creating a test project on the [Rinkeby testnet version of Juicebox](https://rinkeby.juicebox.money) before creating a mainnet project.
+Consider creating a test project on the [Goerli testnet version of Juicebox](https://goerli.juicebox.money/) before creating a mainnet project.
 If you need help deciding how to configure your project, ask in the [Juicebox DAO Discord](https://discord.gg/juicebox).
 :::

 ## Video Guides